The Observability Blog

 Viewing the metrics collected

-If you followed the steps detailed above, the following Varnish metrics will now be delivered to your preferred destination.
+So that you know – the following Varnish metrics will now be delivered to your preferred destination following the steps detailed above.

 MetricDescription